Vermeille/Torchelie/README.md

   relabels classes.
 While a vertical concat like torchvision's is useful to add more examples per class, an horizontal concat merges datasets to more classes.
+* `PairedDataset` takes to datasets and returns the cartesian products of its samples.
+* `MixMatchDataset` takes a dataset, sample all pairs and interpolates samples and labels with a random mixing value.

 ## `torchelie.datasets.debug`